How To Learn React JS Quickly

 - async / await (not ES5 or ES6, but ECMAScript 2016)

-This one I didn't do when I was learning React.
-Because I didn't even know I was doing imperative stuff on my React projects for my portfolio, this bad practice made its way to my code.
+When I was learning React some years ago, I didn't even know I was doing imperative stuff on my React projects for my portfolio.
 In one job interview, the interviewer himself pointed it out and told me how it's supposed to be done in React.

 Bless his kind soul.

 I didn't have time to correct my code, but I kept what he said in mind.
-In another interview at another company, the interviewer pointed out the same section in my code, and asked me what I think I did wrong.
-Since I remembered what the first interviewer said, I was able to answer this question correctly.
-The whole interview was more engaging because I was able to talk more about my code and point out what I could do to improve it.
+In another interview at another company, the interviewer pointed out the same section in my code.
+He asked me what I think I did wrong.
+Because I remembered what the first interviewer said, I was able to answer this question correctly.
+The whole interview was more engaging because I could talk more about my code and how to improve it.
 I got hired and work there until now 😉

 To give you an example of these two different programming paradigms, take a look at exercise #5 at 9 Beginner React JS Exercise Problems

 For any new library you've decided to use, never skip reading the documentation.
 If you're just learning how to code, I recommend you also learn how to read and make sense of the documentation of whatever you're trying to learn.

 At work, you'll be using a lot of libraries.
 You have to get comfortable learning how to use libraries by reading their documentation.
 You just have to 😉